 - Sections must have an annual meeting at which time officers of the section will be elected.

-- Sections must produce at least one newsletter every six months.
+- Sections must provide new website content at least every six months.

 - The Board must approve all major section plans, goals, objectives, budgets, and meetings before they can be implemented by the newly chartered section.

 - Any printed material will be reviewed by the College prior to its release.